uk-gov-mirror/defra.ffc-demo-web/README.md

 ### Basic Authentication

-The ingress controller may be protected with basic authentication by setting the `auth` value exposed by [values.yaml](./helm/values.yaml) on deployment.
+When deployed to an NGINX Ingress Controller The ingress may be protected with basic authentication by setting the `auth` value exposed by [values.yaml](./helm/values.yaml) on deployment.

 The provided auth string must be an htpasswd encoded for use in the data field of a Kubernetes secret.